dendronhq/dendron-site/vault/dendron.faq.md

 Yes.
 You can move notes manually outside of Dendron or between different vaults.
 Some things to keep in mind:

--   you should keep the `id` of the note since features like publishing depend on it to find the right link
+-   You should keep the `id` of the note since features like publishing depend on it to find the right link.
--   if your notes have [[Cross Vault Links|dendron.topic.links#cross-vault-links]] (only applicable for [[Multi Vault|dendron.topic.multi-vault]]), those links might break if they are moved to a different workspace that doesn't have reference to the original vault
+-   If your notes have [[Cross Vault Links|dendron.topic.links#cross-vault-links]] (only applicable for [[Multi Vault|dendron.topic.multi-vault]]), those links might break if they are moved to a different workspace that doesn't have a reference to the original vault.

 ## Hierarchies